BruneBettler/LightRoom_DarkRoom/README.md

 1. the Camera Module 2.1 NoIR
 2. the Camera Module 3 NoIR Wide

-Both cameras use a rolling shutter as opposed to the global shutter.

-Use modules from the *rpicam-apps* and *Picamera 2* libraries
+To operate, use modules from the *rpicam-apps* and *Picamera 2* libraries.

 ## Camera Hardware
-*as listed on the official Pi documentation website*
+*as listed on the official Pi documentation website* ** Both cameras use a rolling shutter as opposed to the global shutter.

 ||Camera Module V2| Camera Module 3 Wide|
 |---------|-----------| --------- |